apache/spark/BREEZE.rst

 However in many cases you want to add your own custom version of the image - with added apt dependencies, python dependencies, additional Airflow extras.
-Breeze's ``build-image`` command helps to build your own, customised variant of the image that contains everything you need.
+Breeze's ``build-image`` command helps to build your own, customized variant of the image that contains everything you need.

 You can switch to building the production image by adding ``--production-image`` flag to the ``build_image`` command.
 Note, that the images can also be build using ``docker build`` command by passing appropriate